jecki/DHParser/examples/XMLSnippet/README.md

-# XML
+# XMLSnippet

-This is a complete XML-Parser, see: https://www.w3.org/TR/REC-xml/
+A strongly simplified XML parser that can be used for inline XML within other markup languages like markdown.

 Author: Eckhart Arnold <eckhart.arnold@posteo.de>

 ## License

-XML is open source software under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)
+XMLSnippet is open source software under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)

 Copyright YEAR AUTHOR'S NAME <EMAIL>, AFFILIATION